 I recently signed up for an account with Superfeedr (a WebSub Hub provider).
 I noticed a security issue in the sign-up process, and thought it would make an excellent case study for HTTP Strict Transport Security (HSTS).
 Here’s what Superfeedr did wrong, why they probably didn’t realize it, and how you can avoid making the same mistake in the future.

 The Superfeedr website is served over an unencrypted/unsecured connection, and it asked me to submit my desired username, password, and email address to the server over an unencrypted connection.
 After submitting the login, the website redirects you from the unencrypted to an encrypted/secure connection.
 The damage has already happened, though.
-A person-in-the-middle may have observed the authentication credential data and can use them to log in to your account.
+A monster-in-the-middle (MITM) may have observed the authentication credential data and can use them to log in to your account.

 This is a serious oversight, but HSTS (RFC 6797) — an internet standard intended to increase security — may have hidden the problem from the Superfeedr developers.
 HSTS is a server response header that instructs web browsers to always upgrade to a secure connection for all future connections.
 Superfeedr sends this header, and it should in theory have prevented the problem I ran into at the website.